Policies

 A no-show refers to a situation where a student who has scheduled a session does not attend, and does not provide notice to the tutor.
-A no-show is considered a paid lesson.
-Lessons cancelled within 60 minutes before the lesson starting are considered a no-show.
+Lessons cancelled on the same say of the lesson starting are considered a no-show.

 There are approximately 22,075,000 seconds in a lifetime, and these seconds are best spent in a way that is the most meaningful.
 Education is one.
 The precarious life of a freelance educator is one of subsistence – meaningful does not bring riches and fame.
 In trade, the freelancer enjoys more time with family, engages in volunteer work, can create art, and can enjoy time with his wife.